LeanIn.Org: Ban Bossy

 The organization partnered with Girl Scouts of the USA on a public initiative to encourage girls leadership called Ban Bossy.
-Beyoncé, Jennifer Garner, Condoleezza Rice, Jane Lynch, Diane Von Furstenberg were featured in a promotional video for the project.
-The campaign suggested that use of the word discouraged women from achieving leadership positions––arguing that when a boy asserts himself, he is recognized as a leader, but in the same scenario when a girl asserts herself, she risks being called as “bossy.”
-The campaign included pledges to #banbossy, along with a website including education guides and leadership tips to ban bossy in action.
+Beyoncé, Jennifer Garner, Condoleezza Rice, Jane Lynch, and Diane Von Furstenberg were featured in a promotional video for the project.
+The campaign suggested that use of the word discouraged women from achieving leadership positions––arguing that when a boy asserts himself, he is recognized as a leader, but when a girl asserts herself in the same scenario, she risks being called "bossy."
+The campaign included pledges to discourage use of the term through the hashtag #BanBossy, along with a website including education guides and leadership tips to ban bossy in action.

 Beyoncé stated in the PSA that “girls are less interested in leadership than boys,” and Lynch who explained “and that’s because they worry about being called bossy.”
 These statements were backed up by Garner who stated that “being labeled something matters.”
 Beyoncé's closing quotation served as the basis for the campaign as she said “I’m not bossy, I’m the boss.”

-There was some backlash to the campaign.
+There was some criticism of the campaign.
 Joan Rivers found the movement petty, while Margot Talbot argued the campaign should have reclaimed the word instead of condemning it.